-In reality, the courts and other elements of the criminal justice system have to strike a balance between these two positions.
-It must be realized that the relative importance of each of these positions is not static: There is a constant tug of war between the two positions.
-As the makeup of America’s high courts changes, so too does the underlying philosophy that dominates the decisions of those courts.
-Liberal courts establish broad civil liberties, and conservative courts erode those liberties in the name of law and order.
+In reality, the courts and other elements of the criminal justice system must find a balance between these two positions (Packer, 1964).
+The importance of each position is not static, as there is a constant tug of war between them.
+As the makeup of America’s high courts changes, so does the underlying philosophy that dominates the decisions of those courts.
+Liberal courts establish broad civil liberties, while conservative courts erode those liberties in the name of law and order.

 The Juvenile Justice System

 During the 1800s, there was a significant shift in how the United States approached juvenile delinquency (Sickmund, Sladky, & Kang, 2015).
 This shift was away from treating juveniles like adults.
 As early as 1825, the Society for the Prevention of Juvenile Delinquency began promoting the idea of separate facilities for juvenile offenders.
 Private facilities were created but were soon criticized for alleged abuses.
 This criticism led to many states establishing their own juvenile detention facilities.

 Not only were detention facilities changing, but so was the entire system.
 In 1899, Illinois passed the Juvenile Court Act, creating America’s first juvenile court (Office of Juvenile Justice and Delinquency Prevention, 2017).
 The court was based on the British policy of parens patriae, meaning the government acted as a parent.
 This meant that the state had a responsibility to intervene when natural parents failed to discipline and protect their children.
 The focus of the juvenile court was the welfare of the child.
 The court aimed to rehabilitate delinquent youths through treatment rather than punishing them like adult offenders.